chethanvasishta/essential-cs/README.md

 # Essential Computer Science

 The following is a list of questions aimed to test the understanding of basics of computer science required for every day application development.
 The questions are tagged with relevant topics that will provide answers.
-Some questions might seem absurd to someone who understand the fundamentals of the area, but it's designed to force the developers to test their understanding of the fundamentals
+Some questions might seem absurd to someone who understands the fundamentals of the area, but it's designed to force the developers to test their understanding of the fundamentals.

 # Basic Programming